Before booking an appointment with the doctor, please consider whether one of the following options would be more appropriate:

 If you cannot keep an appointment, please inform us as soon as possible as this will enable us to offer that appointment to someone else.

-When you arrive for your appointment please inform a receptionist on the front desk.
+When you arrive for your appointment please use our new check-in screen which is located in the foyer.
 Your name will appear on the screen in the waiting room when it is your turn to see the Doctor, Nurse or HCA.
 Please note that each appointment is for 10 minutes only with the GP and is 15 minutes with other clinicians.

 Extended Opening Hours

 We hold sessions outside the normal working day and these are intended for those patients who are working full-time and cannot manage to make appointments at any other time.
-These sessions are held on a Monday 18.30-pm-19.30pm and on a Tuesday morning between 7.30-8.00am by our Nurse Practitioner, Shirley Hardy.
-However, our Health Care Assistant, Alex, also holds early morning appointments every Monday, Tuesday, Wednesday and Friday from 7:30am-8:00am.
+These sessions are held on a Monday 18.30-pm-19.30pm and on a Tuesday morning between 7.30-8.00am by our main GP, Dr Ashworth.
+However, our Health Care Assistant, Jill, also holds early morning appointments every Tuesday, from 7:30am-8:00am.